Prospective Study Facilitators & Tutors

 - Tutors are hired on a rolling basis throughout the year, contingent upon specific subject/course demand.

-- Study Facilitators are generally hired at the end of spring term for the following fall, but also occasionally prior to the start of winter and spring terms.
+- Study Facilitators are generally hired during the summer to begin in fall, but also occasionally prior to the start of winter and spring terms.
 Oregon State student athletes must complete their athletic eligibility before working as a study facilitator.

 Laura Smithers coordinates student athlete learning services; please contact Laura with any questions about these positions.